BA (Hons) Animation (with Foundation Year)

 - Learn the principles of visual communication and drawing and apply them to character design, background design, storyboarding and scene layout.

-- Explore the principles of animation with a focus on 2D digital techniques.
+- Explore the principles of animation and develop a solid foundation for your future career.

-- Work in teams on a short film to be submitted to film festivals, both nationally and internationally.
+- Develop ideas and work towards creating a short film to be submitted to film festivals, both nationally and internationally.

-- Practice character animation using 3D techniques to build up a professional show reel.
+- Explore animation techniques to build up a professional show reel.

 - Specialise and develop a final degree project that will push on the boundaries of your skills to ensure you stand out from the crowd in the job market.

-You can also choose to study this course as a three year degree (without the foundation year) BA (Hons) Animation UCAS code: 259B or as a four-year integrated masters option MDes Animation UCAS code: 259C
+You can also choose to study this course as a three year degree (without the foundation year) BA (Hons) Animation.
+UCAS code: 259B.

 Key course features

-- Latest industry-standard software used such as Autodesk Maya, Toon Boom Harmony, Dragon Frame and the Creative Cloud suite.
+- Latest industry-standard software used such as Toon Boom Harmony and the Creative Cloud suite.

-- Access to Wacom Cintiq tablets and a purpose-built stop motion studio.
+- Access to Wacom Cintiq tablets and studio space.

 - Industry-focused visits to gain first-hand insight into how creative media companies function and the variety of employment opportunities that are available in the development of your career aspirations.
 There are also other study trips to festivals and expos.

-- There is strong pastoral care within a friendly creative community with an emphasis on team building and collaborative work.
+- Strong pastoral care within a friendly creative community with an emphasis on team building and collaborative work.

 What you will study